veltzer/demos-devops-terraform/exercises/basic/04_how_to_query_the_state/exercise.md

 ### Command Line

-Terraform has a CLI command called "show", which allows users to export useful information from the state in a way that can be easily grep'ed or awk'ed.
+Terraform has a CLI command called "show", which allows users to export useful information from the state in a way that can be easily grepped or awked.

 ```bash
 terraform show